krzbanas/rspectra2022/content/course/RSpec01/Import/_index.md

 ```

 {{< callout note >}}
-The parameter $gr.crit$ is used for dividing the spectra into groups.
+The parameter `gr.crit` is used for dividing the spectra into groups.
 {{< /callout >}}